Nokia 7210: Entertainment

 The 7210 came installed with two games; Triple Pop and Bounce.
 Downloadable ring tones and images were available, until the limit of the phone's 725KB of memory was reached in addition to the 32 tones (plus vibrate) and 10 picture messages already on board.
 The phone was also J2ME compatible, meaning games and applications could be downloaded via GPRS.
 The 7210 had a built-in FM radio and also included in the box was an earboom headset.
 An alternative two-bud-style stereo version was available.

 Release problems

 The phone was not released until the fourth quarter of 2002.
 In the UK, operator O2 put the 7210 release on hold due to software issues in the handset while T-Mobile withdrew sales in December 2002 because of "continued instability" in the software of the handsets.
 It said it aimed to relaunch the handset in January 2003 if the problems were fixed.

+Nokia 7210 Supernova

+The Nokia 7210 Supernova (model 7210c) is a slim, fashion-oriented feature phone originally released in September 2008.
+It was part of Nokia's "Supernova" range, marketed for its stylish design and compact form factor.